igrad/GMWorldNotes/readme.md

 A tool for GMs to efficiently keep note of their world, including its locations, denizens, items, and more.

 #### Technical:
 The user can choose between any number of notebooks to use, which they may create, edit, or delete.
-Within each notebook is a series of categorized pages that can be used to define a blueprint of the world that the GM chooses to use.
+Within each notebook is a series of categorized pages that can be used to define a blueprint of the GM's world in its entirety.
 Each notebook is structured as a tree, with each node having a single parent and one or more children.

 Each time the application is launched, a file is created, called session.json.
 This file contains the following information about the last time it was used:
 - Last run time